National Poetry Month Poem #2:

 Abstract dreams of a successful life into steel

 Sculptures of attainment.
-It was nice to try different shapes for a while
+It was nice to try different

-But now I know what I want: I want to live as a subversive work of art
+But now I know what I want: I want to live as a subversive work

 Forever an oft repeated emblem with a familiar meaning;